hugoledoux/startinpy/paper/paper.md

 There exist several Python libraries for computing the DT in 2D.
 A search for "Delaunay triangulation" in the *Python Package Index* (PyPI) returns 227 packages, the most notable ones being SciPy (specifically `scipy.spatial.Delaunay`, which is a wrapper around Qhull [@Barber96], written in C) and Triangle (which is a wrapper around the fast and robust C library that performs constrained DT and meshing [@Shewchuk96a]).

-When it comes to modelling 2.5D triangulated terrains, the existing Python libraries have, in general, four main shortcomings:
+When it comes to modelling 2.5D triangulated terrains, the existing Python libraries have, in general, four main issues:

   1. Libraries written in pure Python are too slow for modern datasets.
 Indeed, with a recent lidar scanner, we can easily collect 50 samples/$m^2$ (compared to 1 or 2 samples/$m^2$ a mere 15 years ago), which means that a 1$km^2$ area can contain around 50 million samples.
 Since constructing a DT requires several steps, if those steps are implemented in Python then the library becomes very slow.
   2. The data structure of the DT is not exposed; only a list of vertices and triangles (triplets of vertex identifiers) are returned.
 This means that the user has to build a graph to be able to find the adjacent triangles of a given one, or to find all the triangles that are incident to a given vertex (eg to calculate the normal).